LightBitsLabs/los-csi/docs/src/workload_deployment/static_manifests/snapshot_and_clones_workload_static.md

 Installation MUST be in reverse order of the deployment.

-After each uninstall we need to verify that all related resources were released before continue to next uninstall.
+After each uninstall we need to verify that all related resources were released before continuing to the next uninstall.

 Uninstall `pvc-from-pvc`: